 Each end of the roof will be capped with a slanted gable end – that’s the part where the roof meets the building.
 You will either have the gable frame assembled already, or you will need to build it.
 Once complete, lift it into place and secure it to the cabin.

-When lifting heavy objects, always bend down and lift using your knees rather than your back – see this guide for more information.
+When lifting heavy objects, always bend down and lift using your knees rather than your back.

 Attach the roof rafters along the length of the roof, then overlay them with roofing boards.
 The boards should be tightly fit together so they are watertight.
 Complete the roof by laying felt over the boards and securing with tacks every 4 inches.
 There should be a little overlap over each end of the roof – this is where your fascia beams will be fitted (the overlap 100mm).